Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

 MATLAB🔒 does not really have a lot of tools to help us mitigate this situation in an easy and consistent manner.
 So the best we can do is mostly get by.
-Very often by using tools written in other languages.
+Very often by using tools written in Python.

 ### Code style